Introduction

 Background

-The Berlin Wall was erected by the German Democratic Republic (East Germany) in 1961.
-Its primary purpose was to prevent citizens from fleeing East Berlin to the democratic West.
-The wall consisted of a heavily fortified border, complete with guard towers, barbed wire, and minefields.
-It effectively split the city in two, creating a visible division between the capitalist West and the communist East.
+The Berlin Wall went up in 1961 in the German Democratic Republic (East Germany).
+It was basically to prevent East Berliners leaving to democratic West Berlin.
+The wall was a heavily fortified border — literally — made up of guard towers, barbed wire, minefields.
+It virtually split the city in two, visibly dividing it in half between communist East and capitalist West.

 The Fall and its Significance